jzuras/BlazorDataStreams/README.md

 To do this, I adapted my DataStreams project to Blazor.
 I had an idea of how the components would compare, but I was completely wrong.
 See my [LI post Part A](https://www.linkedin.com/feed/update/urn:li:share:7182478564984803328/) to learn why.

-As with the other Learning Journey repos, this project is running on Azure, and can be found [here](https://blazordatastreams.azurewebsites.net/).
+As with the other Learning Journey repos, this project is running on Azure; contact me via LinkedIn for more info.